 We now find safety and comfort features in all work boots.
 They didn’t even exist a decade ago but are now common in most high-quality work boots.
 Here are the top features to look for when comfort and safety are your main priorities:

 The editors choice of the 3 best work boots!

 Timberland PRO Men’s Titan 6″ Waterproof Safety-Work Boot: Best quality work boot(4.7 / 5)

-Hands down this is one of the most comfortable work boots you will ever wear.
+Hands down this are one of the most comfortable work boots you will ever wear.
 Every pair comes complete with the Power Fit Comfort System, created exclusively for applying maximum support to key areas of your feet.

 The break in period is a surprising zero—None—you can actually wear theses boots to work the day that you get them.
 The aluminum alloy safety toe offers all the protection of steel but with only half the weight.
-For added safety the soles are also oil, abrasion and slip resistant.
+For added safety, the soles are also oil, abrasion and slip resistant.

 The 26078’s are renowned for remarkable durability, often lasting up to two years even with daily use in rough, dirty and hazardous work environments.
 This is an amazing contrast to the Endurance Pro line which has been know to have some sticking issues.

-Like most Timberland boots, the 26078’s come complete with a thirty day money back guarantee.
+Like most Timberland boots, the 26078’s come complete with a thirty-day money back guarantee.
 And you can wear them as much as you want in that thirty day period.

 The only complaint I can see anyone making about these boots is that they look a little generic.
 If you’re wanting to make a fashion statement this isn’t it.
 But they are safe, dependable, comfortable, and they do have that classic yet rugged, no fuss work boot look which appeals to many.

 Red Wing Heritage Classic Moc Toe Work Boot: Best comfortable work boot!(4.7 / 5)